Peter Bhatia, CEO of the Houston Landing

 Ambika Varghese

-Ambika is the social media manager for the Houston Landing.
+Ambika is a senior audience engagement editor for the Houston Landing.
 She brings more than a decade of experience in social media and public relations, and enjoys telling stories through any medium.
 Ambika has worked in both corporate and agency settings with a variety of clients, including food and beverage, fashion, beauty, lifestyle, entertainment and energy.
 Most recently, she led social media strategy at Sysco Corporation.
 When she’s not working, she’s pursuing portrait photography.
 Ambika’s love for photography started at Baylor University, where she studied journalism and worked as a photojournalist for the student newspaper.
 After graduating, she started her career in New York and studied strategic design and management at Parsons.
 Ambika lives in Houston with her husband, daughter, and their gentle, goofy Great Dane.

 Houston Landing diverse communities reporter Monique Welch